 You already know that your child’s skin needs UV protection every time they’re outdoors.
 The sun’s powerful rays can damage unprotected skin in as little as fifteen minutes.
+This is why we inconvenience our children by constantly reapplying sunscreen at the swimming pool, for example.
 Even if you wouldn’t dream of letting your kids play at the pool for hours without sunscreen, you might be letting it happen unintentionally.

-That’s right, you can slather sunscreen over every inch of a kid’s skin, but you’re still missing something critical.
-Eyes are just as vulnerable to sunburn as the rest of the body.
+You can slather sunscreen over every square inch of your kid’s skin, but you’re still missing something critical.
+That’s right, eyes are just as vulnerable to sunburn as the rest of the body!
 The sun emits damaging ultraviolet (UV) rays that can damage the eyes no matter the temperature or weather.

 The outermost part of your eye, the cornea, gets sunburned just like any other exposed skin.
 UV rays cause inflammation, which leaves eyes red and sensitive.
 Just like a normal sunburn, the longer you’re exposed, the worse the symptoms.
-UV damage accumulates over a lifetime.
+It is important to know that UV damage accumulates over a lifetime.
 Worse, a few serious sunburns can increase your child’s risk of skin cancer later in life, and children with light-colored eyes sustain are more at risk of permanent damage.

 A sunburn on your eyes feels like sandpaper rubbing on your eyes.
 Your eyes turn red, vision can become blurry, and bright lights can cause pain.
-Unfortunately, there’s not bottled sunscreen for eyes.
+Unfortunately, there’s no bottled sunscreen for eyes.